Codeuctivity/codeuctivity.github.io/declarations/PrivacyPolicyBonReader.md

 2. Use of Information:

     Since we do not collect any personal data or personally identifiable information from you, we do not use your information for any purpose.

 3. Third-Party Services:

     Our App may contain links or integration to third-party services, websites, or applications.
 Please note that this Privacy Policy does not apply to any third-party services or websites.
 We encourage you to review the privacy policies of those third parties before using their services or providing any personal information to them.
+The only third-party service used today is a service that resolves VAT numbers to obtain their human-readable names.

 4. Children's Privacy: